 Questo prodotto non è più disponibile

-The Erupter can be powered by a 9v battery or a standard 9-volt DC power supply with a 2.1 mm negative center barrel.
+Our pedals take a standard 9 volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
 Do not run at higher voltages!
+Current draw is 50 mA.

 No customer comments for the moment.